AnnaGregusova/TDMSReader/README.md

 ```ruby
 tdmsGroup.getProperties();
 ```
-Fetches a list of properties associated with the group.
+Returns an ArrayList of properties associated with the group.
 ```ruby
 tdmsGroup.getChannels();
 ```
-Returns an ArrayList containing all channels within the group.
+Returns an ArrayList containing all TDMSchannels within the group.

 ```ruby
 TDMSChannel tdmsChannel = tdmsGroup.getChannel("Channel_name");